NovaViper/novavim/README.md

 My portable Neovim configuration powered by Nix Flakes.

 **_Note_**: There are upcoming changes being actively made so documentation will change and may not necessarily be up to date!

+# Features

+- Custom plugins utilizing mnw's internal plugin interpreter, so we don't need to use `buildVimPlugins`!